 Stock up on nursing pads.

 Every nursing mother will experience that moment of let down.
 When it’s time for a feeding and your milk comes out with or WITHOUT baby around.
 I’ve lost count on the number of times I had to toss another soaked shirt into the laundry basket or feel a little mortified when out in public without breast pads.
-Whether you like the disposable or washable kind, nursing pads make your life a LOT easier.
+Whether you like the disposable or washable kind, nursing pads make your life a LOT easier…can help you avoid embarrassing situations!

 Purchase milk savers.

 I WISH I knew about these when I first started nursing.
-Simply attach the milk savers to your bra to catch any otherwise-wasted-excess milk you release after a feeding session.
+Simply attach the milk savers to your bra to catch any otherwise-wasted-excess milk you release with the opposite breast during/after a feeding session.
 These would have made it so much easier to build up a milk stash for bottles.
 And any nursing mom will tell you how painful it is to see their precious breast milk go to waste.

 Use soda boxes to store breast milk.